codedplanetuk/node-api-jwt/README.md

-# Thoughtstash api - nodejs
+# Demo api - nodejs

 Demo project utilising JSON Web Tokens to authenticate a private area of the api.